rwblickhan/astro-rwblickhan.org/src/content/logs/books-2025.md

 20. *Uncanny: The Origins of Fear*, Junji Ito (trans.
 Jocelyn Allen)
 21. *No Longer Human*, Osamu Dazai (trans.
 Donald Keene)
 22. 🔁 *The Great Gatsby*, F. Scott Fitzgerald
+23. 🔁 *The Hitchhiker’s Guide to the Galaxy*, Douglas Adams

 ## Skimmed